elricbk/pyenvelopes/memory-bank/systemPatterns.md

 *   **Custom UI Controls:** Reusable custom widgets are developed in `lib/controls/` (e.g., `AutoCompleteEdit`, `ExpenseTreeWidget`).
 These often inherit from standard PySide6 widgets, utilize composition (like `QCompleter`), implement custom models (`QAbstractListModel`), override event handlers (`keyPressEvent`), and may use custom item delegates (`QStyledItemDelegate`) or override drawing methods (`drawRow` with `QPainter`) for highly customized appearance and behavior.
 They are integrated into the `.ui` design or instantiated directly in code.
 *   **Repository Pattern:** Data access is encapsulated in repository classes (`ExpenseRepository`, `EnvelopeRepository`, etc.), isolating XML persistence logic.
 *   **Implicit Dependency Injection:** Repositories are created in `MainForm` and dependencies (like `ExpenseRepository` into `EnvelopeRepository`, or `idToName` function into `ExpenseTreeWidget`) are set manually via methods.
+*   **Clean Domain Models:** Models contain only business logic and data, with no knowledge of persistence mechanisms.
 *   **Timer-Based Events:** A `QTimerEvent` in `MainForm` triggers periodic actions (`_apply_rules_automatically`).
 *   **Timestamp:** [2025-03-31 12:02:00] - Refined Custom UI Controls and Dependency Injection descriptions based on `ExpenseTreeWidget`.
 *   **Timestamp:** [2025-03-31 12:00:00] - Updated View description and added UI generation/custom control patterns.